-“a group of exceptionally gifted singers who are at one with each other” – Choir and Organ
+“a group of exceptionally gifted singers who are at one with each other” – review from Choir and Organ

 Founded by Jane Alden in 2011 to give the first all-vocal performance of Cornelius Cardew’s Treatise (1967), the Vocal Constructivists now have an established reputation for offering adventurous performances, live and online.
 Coming from diverse backgrounds that include classical music, dance, mime and noise art, they specialize in the realization of works in open notation.
 Featured composers include Mark Applebaum, Robert Ashley, Wojtek Blecharz, Anthony Braxton, Neely Bruce, Zeynep Bulut, Jan Duszyński, Carole Finer, Ron Kuivila, Paula Matthusen, Meredith Monk, Pauline Oliveros, Michael Parsons, Tom Phillips, Lauren Redhead, Bogusław Schäffer, Margrit Schenker, Tomasz Sikorski, and Christian Wolff.
 Drawing on a variety of artistic influences—classical, global, avant-garde, eclectic, and dramatic—the group has commissioned over twenty works, making them an important force in new music-making.
 All interpretative decisions are made by members of the group, worked out in collaboration.